“How’s the craic?” is a friendly greeting used throughout Ireland.

 Into the bargain another saying supports our claim: “If you don’t use it, you lose it”.
 The Irish have no intention of ever losing this precious new word, through lack of usage.

-So use it we shall, across Ireland and throughout the world, even if we risk arrest by a New York cop, when inquiring about the craic in some Irish American bar.
+So, as far as the term craic goes, we Irish are determined to use it, all across Ireland and throughout the world, even if we risk arrest by a New York cop, when inquiring about the craic in some Irish American bar.

-But let’s face it, after so many years of Irish immigration to the Big Apple, most members of the NYPD are, by this time, fairly wise to the ‘craic’.
+But let's face it, after so many years of Irish immigration to the Big Apple, most members of the NYPD are, by this time, fairly wise to the 'craic' and it has become part of local general banter.

 Slán agus beannacht,